vyshakg30/KPI_Solution/README.md

 ### Gold Layer Schema

 #### KPIs Table

+This model calculates daily loan performance metrics by combining loan and payment data.
+It identifies loans that defaulted within 90 days of funding and computes the daily default rate.
+Finally, it aggregates funded loan counts, average APR, and principal-weighted margin per day.

 | Field                    | Data Type | Description                                                 |
 |---------------------------|-----------|-------------------------------------------------------------|
 | funded_ar                 | date      | Date for which KPIs are calculated                          |